francespinnock/francespinnock.github.io/_pages/about.md

 <br />

-Frances Pinnock b.
-1990 Bristol, UK is an artist living and working in London.
+Frances Pinnock (b.1990 Bristol) is an artist living and working in London.
-She holds an MA in Sculpture from the Royal College of Art and a BA (Hons) in Modelmaking from the Arts University Bournemouth.
+She holds an MA in Sculpture from the Royal College of Art and a BA in Modelmaking from the Arts University Bournemouth.

+Her works have been exhibited internationally, with most recent exhibitions including ‘Cut and Fold’ Make Hauser & Wirth, Somerset UK 2023, ‘Material Beings’ Cromwell Place, London UK 2023 Hung, Drawn and Quartered, Standpoint Gallery, London UK, 2023 and FOG Design + Art Fair, San Francisco, USA 2022.

+She is represented by Sarah Myerscough Gallery.

 <br />